Jachimo/taky/SECURITY.md

 ## Reporting a Vulnerability

-If you have discovered a vulnerability in taky, please contact it's developers privately.
+If you have discovered a vulnerability in taky, please contact its developers privately.
 Feel free to ping on Discord, where you will find them to be most responsive.